EXCLUSIVE: Leaked Video Shows Border Patrol's Struggle to Revive 9-Yr-Old Migrant Girl Who Drowned Crossing Rio Grande

 “Put her on a flat surface,” one agent says.
 “Start compressions.”

 “Keep trying,” a voice can be heard saying.
 The sounds of the agents trying to help the little girl can be heard.
-“Is there breath?” an agent asks.
+“Hear breath?” an agent asks.

 “Come on, wake up!” another agent exclaims.
 “Wake up, baby, come on.”